tylergdorn/youtubeClone/README.md

 ## Prerequisites

-I use [streamable](https://streamable.com/) to upload videos too, and you may [note](https://streamable.com/documentation) that you need an account for that.
+I use [streamable](https://streamable.com/) to upload videos to, and you may [note](https://streamable.com/documentation) that you need an account for that.
 So, you will need to make an account and put the username/password in a file called `pass.txt` with the first line being your username and the next line being your streamable password.
 Example:
 ```
 user@email.com